vilicvane/clime/README.md

 ### Subcommands

 Clime provides an easy way to create subcommands.
-The default entry of a clime command is `default.js` (`default.ts` before compilation).
+The default entry of a clime command is `default.js` (`default.ts` before compilation of course).
 Any other `.js` files under the same folder are considered as subcommand files.

-Clime allows multi-level subcommands via folders, for three-level commands like:
+Clime allows multi-level subcommands based on file structures.
+For three-level commands like below:

 ```text
 command